acalvarez86/Family-Blog/Blog_Page/our-first-mid-term-rental.md

 5. **Regular Check-Ins:** Periodically check in with your tenant to ensure everything is going smoothly.
 Address any issues promptly to maintain a positive relationship.

-For further guidance, Furnished Finder offers excellent resources [here](https://www.furnishedfinder.com/Resources/PMResources) to help with common questions and best practices.
+For further guidance, Furnished Finder offers excellent resources in their [property management resources](https://www.furnishedfinder.com/Resources/PMResources) to help with common questions and best practices.

 By following these steps and leveraging Furnished Finder, we successfully transitioned our property into the Mid Term Rental market.
 This approach not only filled the gaps between short-term bookings but also attracted a stable stream of reliable tenants, enhancing our overall rental income.
 Have you tried a different strategy for Mid Term Rentals or have additional tips to share?
 We'd love to hear from you!
 Leave a comment below with your experiences or questions.